davidnixon/sbw2csv/ui/README.md

 ## SBW website

-Convert SBW (Savings Bond Wizard) files to CSV format so they can be opened in your favorite speadsheet program including LibreOffice Calc and Excel.
+Convert SBW (Savings Bond Wizard) files to CSV format so they can be opened in your favorite spreadsheet program including LibreOffice Calc and Excel.

 ## Available Scripts